 In 2022, there were more than 100 million forcibly displaced people worldwide, including over 6 million Afghans.
-They have fled their homes for safety, security, and opportunity.
-To support these individuals and help lift them out of crisis, the Italian Deloitte Foundation is expanding its on-going collaboration with Pangea, an Italian nonprofit organization that focuses on positively impacting the lives of women and their families.
+They have fled their homes for safety, security and opportunity.
+To support these individuals and help lift them out of crisis, the Italian Deloitte Foundation is expanding its on-going collaboration with Pangea, an Italian non-profit organisation that focuses on positively impacting the lives of women and their families.

 – Silvia Redigolo, Pangea’s head of fundraising and communications.

 As the Deloitte Italy Foundation Communications Leader, Simona Silvestri has a fundamental role in developing and fostering a culture of social responsibility and sustainability in Deloitte Italy.
 Working closely with the President and the Operational Director of the Italian Deloitte Foundation on one side and collaborating with the leadership and people of all business and areas on the other, she plays a critical role in Deloitte’s priority to address some of the biggest challenges faced by our communities.